Federal Trade Commission.

 We respectfully disagree with Commissioner Rosch’s view that the acts alleged do not justify a complaint against Ms. Higgins.

-In December 2008, the Commission chose not to name Ms. Higgins in the BVIPA order because the order would, by its terms, cover conduct by officers, employees, and other representatives of BVIPA, including her actions as executive director.
-Based on Ms. Higgins’ actions after the BVIPA proposed consent agreement was signed, however, the Commission has reason to believe that, absent injunctive relief against her in her individual capacity, Ms. Higgins is likely to engage in conduct that is prohibited by the BVIPA order.
+In December 2008, the Commission chose not to name Ms. Higgins in the BVIPA order because the order would, by its terms, cover conduct by officers, employees, and other representatives of BVIPA, including her actions as executive director.9 Based on Ms. Higgins’ actions after the BVIPA proposed consent agreement was signed, however, the Commission has reason to believe that, absent injunctive relief against her in her individual Start Printed Page 8951capacity, Ms. Higgins is likely to engage in conduct that is prohibited by the BVIPA order.10

-Nor is the Commission reneging on any “deal” it made with BVIPA.
-Rather, the proposed order announced today is a natural consequence of actions Ms. Higgins took after the BVIPA consent agreement was signed.
-The Commission cannot - and did not - bargain away its right to secure adequate relief to protect consumers.
+Nor is the Commission reneging on any “deal” it made with BVIPA.13 Rather, the proposed order announced today is a natural consequence of actions Ms. Higgins took after the BVIPA consent agreement was signed.14 The Commission cannot - and did not - bargain away its right to secure adequate relief to protect consumers.

 Finally, we note three areas where we disagree, on factual and legal grounds, with the views expressed by Commissioner Rosch in his dissent.
 First, we disagree with Commissioner Rosch’s interpretations of International Healthcare Management and Tunica Web Advertising.
 Neither the inclusion of non-price terms in negotiations among competitors, nor customer acquiescence to a per se illegal agreement among competitors, insulates such an agreement among competitors from per se treatment.